kasperaitis/Conan-Exiles-Mods/README.md

 ### Donation

-If you find it **useful** feel free to Donate on Paypal https://www.paypal.me/kasperaitis.
+If you would like to Donate feel free to do so on Paypal https://www.paypal.me/kasperaitis.